 - Advanced reservations are required for entry.
 Pick a day and entry time for your visit at the link below.
-We are currently taking reservations for Wednesday – Sunday visits.
+We are currently taking reservations for Private Winter Admission and General Admission Thursday – Sunday visits.

 - Wear a mask.
 Face masks must be worn by all visitors older than 3, and all staff, at all times.